newrelic/newrelic-cli/README.md

 ### Pre-built binaries

-Pre-built binaries are created on the GitHub releases page for all of the above platforms.
-You can download the latest releases [here](https://github.com/newrelic/newrelic-cli/releases).
+Pre-built binaries are available for all of the above platforms.
+You can download the latest releases [here](https://download.newrelic.com/install/newrelic-cli).
 The binaries and their checksums are signed and can be verified against the Developer Toolkit team's [public PGP key](https://newrelic.github.io/developer-toolkit/developer-toolkit.asc).

 Verify that the fingerprint for the downloaded key matches the following: